apioo/fusio/UPGRADE.md

 Fusio 7.x requires PHP 8.4 as minimum version.

-There is no breaking change between 6.x and 7.x.
+There are no breaking changes between 6.x and 7.x.

 ## Upgrade to 6.x